Python Library

 get_raw_data_in_df(table_name: str, symbol: str, start_time: str, end_time: str) -> pandas.DataFrame

-It is useful to apply methods from pandas such as ewm
+It is useful to apply methods from pandas such as `ewm` to the data.

 # The list of the arguments is same as of get_raw_data.